 These are useful skills to master.

-The biggest gripe I have with Real Writing Jobs is that you can do what they promise on their home page completely free.
+The biggest gripe I have with Master Writing Jobs is that you can do what they promise on their home page completely free.

 You need to create an account which is free and fill out your profile.
 Most of them ask for your experience but if you have none don’t worry because you’ll still be able to apply for jobs, but don’t expect to get higher paying jobs until you have some experience.